dmatscheko/metacompiler/README.md

 <~~ print(pop()) ~~>
 Program
-"This a-EBNF contains the grammatic and semantic information for annotated EBNF.
+"This ABNF contains the grammatic and semantic information for annotated EBNF.
-It allows to automatically create a compiler for everything described in a-EBNF (yes, that format)."
+It allows to automatically create a compiler for everything described in ABNF (yes, that format)."
 ```
 </details>